What is Fastpacking?

 You can think of fastpacking as:

-- backpacking with the goal of having a higher intensity adventure, while covering more ground and consequently, getting to see more of the great outdoors.
+- ultralight backpacking with the goal of having a higher intensity adventure, while covering more ground and consequently, getting to see more of the great outdoors.

-Why Might I Want To Fastpack?
+Why Might I Want To Go Fastpacking?

 Carrying just the necessary amount of equipment means a fastpacker can move quickly while still being self-sufficient, even in really remote locations.

 Fastpacking is for any hiker or trail runner who wants to push further into the trails, and not just for elite or super fit runners.
-Make sure you do your research before setting out on your first fastpacking adventure though, as dangerous situations can easily arise in the great outdoors when you’re not properly prepared.
+Make sure you do your research before setting out on your first ultralight backpacking adventure though, as dangerous situations can easily arise in the great outdoors when you’re not properly prepared.

-This gear guide should help anyone wanting to learn more about the sport and of course the gear that makes it possible and just as importantly, enjoyable.
+This fastpacking gear guide should help anyone wanting to learn more about the sport and of course the gear that makes it possible and just as importantly, enjoyable.
 Whether you’re a trail runner keen to explore more remote locations or an experienced backpacker looking to lighten your pack, fastpacking is going to be a fun experience.

-The Best Fast Packing Gear of 2020
+The Best Fastpacking Gear Guide 2020

 Trail running shoes are your best bet for stability and durability.
 Your feet could also get wet, depending on the weather and the terrain of the trails that you plan to run on.
 You’re going to be running/hiking for a long time, covering big distances, so your shoes should be comfortable.
 Don’t cheap out on your shoes, if you’re feet are suffering, you’re going to be having any fun.
 For that reason, I’m sharing 4 of the very best shoes for fastpacking.